andykuszyk/andykuszyk.github.io/2023-11-07-securing-environment-access.md

 In summary, you can use Vault to:

-- Grant or revoke access to your estate, based on an engineers identity (their Yubikey private key).
+- Grant or revoke access to your estate, based on an engineer's identity (their Yubikey private key).
 - Issue engineers with ephemeral cloud provider credentials, allowing them to access resources like a Kubernetes control plane, and the cloud console.
 - Elevate the permissions and individual has under certain circumstances, based on the role mapped to their identity in Vault.
 - Grant SSH access to portions of your estate by using Vault as an SSH certificate authority.

-This approach is tremendously powerful if you're target either the Static Compute with SSH, or Static Compute without SSH architectures, and is still very useful for managing access to your cloud even if you choose the Dynamic Compute architecture.
+This approach is tremendously powerful if you're target either the *static compute with SSH*, or *static compute without SSH* architectures, and is still very useful for managing access to your cloud even if you choose the *dynamic compute* architecture.

 The pros and cons of each of these patterns could be another blog post in itself (and maybe it will be!), but--for now--I hope I have left you with some inspiration about how you could secure access to your environments in the future.